-Using SSL with Dispatcher using-ssl-with-dispatcher
+Use SSL with Dispatcher using-ssl-with-dispatcher

 Use SSL connections between the Dispatcher and the rendering computer:

-Use SSL When Dispatcher Connects to AEM use-ssl-when-dispatcher-connects-to-aem
+Use SSL when Dispatcher connects to AEM use-ssl-when-dispatcher-connects-to-aem

 Configure the Dispatcher to communicate with the AEM or CQ render instance using SSL connections.